Safe and Sound Protocol — United States

 When high performers discover the SSP

 Not everyone who comes to the SSP is in crisis.
 A growing part of our clientele are executives, athletes, founders, and professionals who function brilliantly under pressure and then collapse at home.
 The off-switch is broken.
 For this group, the SSP is less about repair and more about investing in long-term cognitive capacity: the bandwidth to stay focused, to recover from stress, to think clearly when everything is moving fast.
-In elite sport this ability to shift fluidly between high demand and deep rest is called Autonomic Agility.
-It is not a relaxation technique.
-It is a performance skill.
+In elite sport, this ability is called Autonomic Agility.
+Not a relaxation technique.
+A performance skill.

 Everything Included.
 One Price.
 One Year.